|

 the opportunity for precipitation of cholesterol crystals.

-gallbladder.
-These mechanisms are also invoked to explain the
+also invoked to explain the increased incidence of gallstones in

-increased incidence of gallstones in users of oral contraceptives.
+users of oral contraceptives.

 Other risk